App version: 0.1.0

 How Much Does a Home Addition Cost?

 A home addition typically costs between $22,413 and $80,899, but the price tag could exceed $100,000.
 Costs can vary widely depending on the size and scope of the project, whether you hire a professional to do the job, the finishes you choose, and other factors.
-For instance, you might decide to winterize your house while you're at it, which could increase the price tag.Something else to keep in mind as you set your timeline and budget: The cost of building materials has surged over the past year, thanks to supply chain bottlenecks and inflation.
-So the cost of adding even a simple porch or using sunroom financing to build a small addition in the backyard could be more than you expect.
-While you’re determining how to finance a home addition, you also may want to build in a contingency fund (generally 5% to 8% of the overall project cost), to cover unexpected problems or changes that might come up.
+For instance, you might decide to winterize your house while you're at it, which could increase the price tag.Something else to keep in mind as you set your timeline and budget is that the cost of building materials has surged over the past year, thanks to supply chain bottlenecks and inflation.
+So the cost of adding even a simple porch could be more than you expect.
+While you’re determining how to finance a home addition, you also may want to build in a contingency fund (generally 5% to 8% of the overall project cost) to cover unexpected problems or changes that might come up.
 Recommended: How Much Does It Really Cost to Remodel a House?

 Options for Financing a Home Addition